Deformations of Calabi-Yau varieties with $k$-liminal singularities: The global setting

 \subsection{Deformation theory}

 We assume the following for the rest of this subsection:

-\begin{assumption} $Y$ is a canonical Calabi-Yau variety of dimension $n\ge 4$, all of whose singularities are $k$-liminal isolated weighted homogeneous hypersurface singularities, with $k \ge 2$, as the case $k=1$ has already been considered in Theorem~\ref{1limthm}.
-We freely use the notation of the previous sections, in particular that of Definition~\ref{def1.8}. \end{assumption}
+\begin{assumption} $Y$ is a canonical Calabi--Yau variety of dimension $n\ge 4$, all of whose singularities are $k$-liminal isolated weighted homogeneous hypersurface singularities, with $k \ge 2$, as the case $k=1$ has already been considered in Theorem~\ref{1limthm}.
+We freely use the notation of the previous sections, especially that of Definition~\ref{def1.8}.
+In particular, $Y^{\#}$ is the weighted blowup at each point $x$ of $Z=Y_{\text{\rm{sing}}}$, with exceptional divisor $E_x$, and $a_x$ is the integer defined in \S2.1.
+We let $\uhY$ and $\uE = \sum_{x\in Z} \uE_x$ be the associated stacks.
+Let $\vec{a}\uE$ denote the divisor $\sum_{x\in Z}a_x\uE_x$. \end{assumption}

 The argument of Theorem~\ref{0.7.1} shows:

 \begin{lemma} There is a commutative diagram

 \end{lemma}